Workshops 1:00 – 5:00 Central Ohio Technical College: Montgomery Hall (COTC)

 Information regarding other hotels, motels, camp grounds, etc. in the area can be obtained at www.visitcoshocton.com You will also find listings there for local restaurants and other attractions.

-Gospel Sing/Church Services: The Gospel Sing will begin at 11:00.
+Gospel Sing/Church Services: The Gospel Sing will begin at 11:00 in the cafeteria in Monatgomery Hall (COTC).
 Bill Schilling and Marty Rodabaugh will lead the singing.
 Come and join in - handouts with words will be available.

 Support: If you would like to volunteer some time during the festival please send an email to firstname.lastname@example.org.
 We could use some volunteers at the registration/information tables.
 Those wishing to help with financial support for the festival can send checks payable to Coshocton Dulcimer Days to Louise Cardenzana, Treasurer, 805 Edwards St., West Lafayette, OH 43845.